NaoEclipse/Latency-Checker/README.md

 ---

 #### Description:
-This program demonstrates creating and measuring system load in C++ using multithreading.
-It creates a background thread that continuously performs computations, while the main thread measures the accuracy of sleep durations.
+This C++ program that measures the duration of sleep (in our case, the delay of our device).

 ## Code